akbinod/akbinod.Tuner/README.md

 <H1>akbinod.Tuner</H1>
 Binod Purushothaman : binod@gatech.edu/ak.binod@gmail.com
 <br>Georgia Tech CS-6476: Spring 2021<br>
-<H3>Why?</H3>
+<H3>Introduction</H3>
 If you're studying Computer Vision, or Reinforcement Learning, parameter tuning is probably causing you some angst.
 Importing this component, and copying 3 lines into your code will get you a pretty decent parameter Tuner.
-For a quick introduction to the essentials, take a look at the sample code below, and read through to the first stopping point (about 5 mins in).
+Here's a 5 minute introduction to the essentials.

 <br>This function and invocation...